In a previous post, we provide a comprehensive overview of WordPress Themes.

 (ThemeForest emails you theme update notifications)

-Go here to discover quality premium themes in the ThemeForest theme directory:
+Go here to browse many quality premium themes in the ThemeForest website:

 Creative Market

-(click on the above images to see more Creative Market themes)
+(click on the images above to view all Creative Market themes)

-Creative Market is another leading WordPress theme marketplace where you can browse thousands of quality premium WP themes from independent theme creators.
+Creative Market is another leading WordPress theme marketplace where you can browse many quality premium WP themes from independent theme creators.

 As stated on their website …